-Prediction of cost for the period from 2020 to 2050
+Prediction of cost for the period from 2010 to 2050

-The overall quality of offshore wind sites until 2030 is expected to be at the same level as the current offshore wind sites with respect to distance to shore, water depth, wind speed etc. After 2030 the best wind sites are expected to be utilized.
-Hence, slightly worse wind sites will be used resulting in an increased cost per kWh relative to an average pre 2030 wind site [14].
-The main drivers for this increase will be distance to shore and water depth since the post 2030 wind sites are expected to be located in the Northern Sea.
+The overall quality of offshore wind sites is expected to be at the same level as the current offshore wind sites with respect to distance to shore, water depth, wind speed etc. After 2030 the best wind sites are expected already to be utilized and slightly worse wind sites will be used resulting in an increased cost per kWh relative to an average pre 2030 wind site [14].
+The main drivers for this increase in cost will be distance to shore and water depth since the post 2030 wind sites are expected to be located in the Northern Sea.

-As mentioned above, the project costs of offshore wind farms commissioned in the first years of the century were substantially lower than the costs of projects commissioned during recent years.
-Project costs appear to be levelling off now after having steadily increased over the last decade [10], Kriegers Flak, Horns Reef 3 and both Vesterhav projects will receive lower support than earlier projects.
+As mentioned above the project costs of offshore wind farms commissioned in the first years of the century were substantially lower than the costs of projects commissioned during recent years.
+Project costs appear to be levelling off now after having steadily increased over the last decade [10].